What Is Drinking and Driving (DUI)?

 In This Article

-Not only are there legal consequences for being over the Blood Alcohol Concentration (BAC) levels, but one could potentially injure themselves or others.
+Not only are there legal consequences for drunk driving, but you can injure yourself and others.
 Accidents involving drinking over the legal BAC can end in death.

-In the U.S., almost 30 people die in drunk driving-related accidents every day.
+In the U.S., almost 30 people die in drunk driving-related accidents every day.1

 Drunk driving is extremely dangerous.
 Not only to the driver, but also to those on the road around the driver operating the vehicle.

 The risks of drunk driving and DUIs include, but are not limited to:

 - Physical and mental impairment: Drinking before driving can severely impair the driver's physical and mental reactions.